Fact-checked by the SnapMessages editorial team

 How do you set async communication norms for a remote team?

-Start with three concrete anchors: a defined response window for non-urgent messages (typically 24 hours), a scheduled async update cadence (such as a Monday morning Loom), and a documentation standard for decisions (a Notion or Confluence page updated within 48 hours).
+Start with two concrete anchors: a defined response window for non-urgent messages (typically 24 hours) and a scheduled async update cadence such as a Monday morning Loom.
+Add a documentation standard, a Notion or Confluence page updated within 48 hours of any significant decision.
 Post these norms publicly in your team’s main channel and revisit them quarterly.

 Does async work hurt team cohesion and culture?